Check out our Welcome Package!

 SCAMPERS, YOUTH & FAMILY PROGRAMS

 Check-in happens in Horseshoe Bay in the park on the waterfront by the top of the public dock.
 You won't miss it as the Fircom staff will be there leading games for the kids and helping everyone get to know each other before we whisk you onto a boat.
-Once you have registered an Information Package will confirm your timing in Horseshoe Bay to catch the boat to camp.
+Please view your program-specific page for detailed boat departure times.

 What kind of qualifications does the camp counselor have?

 The counsellors at camp have a variety of qualifications.
-Some are wilderness first aid attendants, some are lifeguards, and there are speciality instructors for dance and theatre.
+Some are wilderness first aid attendants, some are lifeguards, and some have backgrounds in activities like dance, theatre or crafts.
 All staff go through industry mandated training as outlined by the BC Camping Association and the United Church of Canada Camp Standards Manual.
 All staff and volunteers have up- to-date criminal record checks and standard first aid.
 Over 80% of the camp staff return each year.

 What happens if my child gets homesick?